Best Dental Assistant Schools in Minnesota

 • Location and schedule flexibility (important if you’re balancing work and school)

 Visit the campus if you can.
-See the dental lab facilities, talk to instructors, and ask about job placement rates.
+See the dental lab facilities, talk to instructors, and ask about employment outcomes (verify with the school).

 Questions to ask admissions: